tajchert/Nammu/README.md

 Nammu - Runtime Permission Helper
 =======

-Speed up your work with new Runtime Permissions introduced in Android M. This lib allows you to monitor permissions, check them in background and as well ask for a permission in easy way.
+Speed up your work with new Runtime Permissions introduced in Android M. This lib allows you to monitor permissions, check them in background and as well ask for a permission in easy way (callback).

 ###What are Runtime Permissions?
 Google docs is [here](https://developer.android.com/preview/features/runtime-permissions.html).